 [1].
 J. Miguel et al. "A review of software quality models for the evaluation of software products," International Journal of Software Engineering & Applications, vol. 5, no. 6, pp. 31-54, Nov.
 2014, [Online] Available: http://airccse.org/journal/ijsea/papers/5614ijsea03.pdf

+This isn’t a creative writing class.
+We don’t need the running narrative.
+For technical writing, it is much better to simply state the facts in a clear and concise manner.
+Bullet points and number are good.

+Don’t for get to mark inline where your citations are.
+It isn’t enough to just state it in your Works Cited.